Gmina Przygodzice

-Gmina Przygodzice is a rural gmina (administrative district) in Ostrów Wielkopolski County, Greater Poland Voivodeship, in west-central Poland.
+Gmina Przygodzice is a rural gmina (administrative district) in Ostrów County, Greater Poland Voivodeship, in west-central Poland.
 Its seat is the village of Przygodzice, which lies approximately 5 km south of the town of Ostrów Wielkopolski.

 The gmina covers an area of 163.48 km2, and as of 2006 its total population is 11,320.

 The gmina contains part of the protected area called Barycz Valley Landscape Park.

 Villages

 Gmina Przygodzice contains the villages and settlements of Antonin, Antonin-Strugi, Bogufałów, Chynowa, Czarnylas, Dębnica, Hetmanów, Janków Przygodzki, Ludwików, Przygodzice, Przygodziczki, Smardów, Topola Wielka, Topola-Osiedle, Trzcieliny and Wysocko Małe.

 Neighbouring gminas

 Gmina Przygodzice is bordered by the town of Ostrów Wielkopolski and by the gminas of Mikstat, Odolanów, Ostrów Wielkopolski, Ostrzeszów, Sieroszewice and Sośnie.